buildbot/buildbot/master/docs/manual/cfg-builders.rst

 .. index:: Builds; merging

-``mergeRequests``
+``collapseRequests``
-    Specifies how build requests for this builder should be merged.
+    Specifies how build requests for this builder should be collapsed.
-    See :ref:`Merging-Build-Requests`, below.
+    See :ref:`Collapsing-Build-Requests`, below.

 .. index:: Properties; builder